Gran Hermano (Colombian TV series)

-Nominations table

-Season 2

 Gran Hermano 2 (also be known as Gran Hermano 2012 por Citytv by the network) was the second season of Gran Hermano in Colombia.
 The season launched on Monday 20 August 2012.
 Nomination Day was set for Thursdays and Eviction was set for Tuesdays.

 The series used different rules compare to its first season.
 Each week the housemates nominated two people for eviction with the two or more housemates receiving the most votes will face eviction and could be evicted.

-The phone

-The phone rings from time to time where the housemate who answers will either face a good or bad consequence.
-In Week 1, Juan answered the phone and automatically faced eviction.

-In week two, on the nomination night, after everyone had voted the phone rang, Alejandro answered and Big Brother asked him to point with his finger a housemate; Farid was chosen.
-Later the consequence was known, Farid was immune that week (despite that he did not get any vote that day).